aptech/docs/docs/CR-plotCustomLayout.rst

 ::

-    //Create an additive sequence starting from -pi and moving
+    // Create an additive sequence starting from -pi and moving
-    //forward in 0.1 increments
+    // forward in 0.1 increments
     x = seqa(-pi, 0.1, 63);

-    //Plot the cosine of x
+    // Plot the cosine of x
     plotXY(x, cos(x));

-    //Create a custom section for the next graph starting 10%
+    // Create a custom section for the next graph starting 10%
-    //from the main graph's left edge, 10% from the bottom of
+    // from the main graph's left edge, 10% from the bottom of
-    //the main graph, with a width and height both equalling
+    // the main graph, with a width and height both equalling
-    //30% of the width of the main graph. plotCustomLayout(0.1, 0.1, 0.3, 0.3);
+    // 30% of the width of the main graph. plotCustomLayout(0.1, 0.1, 0.3, 0.3);

-    //Plot the next graph in the custom layout plotXY(x[1:20], cos(x[1:20] ) ));
+    // Plot the next graph in the custom layout plotXY(x[1:20], cos(x[1:20] ) ));

-    //Prevent the next graph from being drawn in this custom
+    // Prevent the next graph from being drawn in this custom
-    //region
+    // region
     plotClearLayout();

 .. seealso:: Functions :func:`plotSetBar`, :func:`plotBar`, :func:`plotHistP`, :func:`plotGetDefaults`